alexandercerutti/passkit-generator/README.md

 This package comes with an [API documentation](./API.md), that makes available a series of methods to customize passes.

+> ⚠ Do not rely on branches outside "master", as might not be stable and will be removed once merged.

 ### Install
 ```sh
 $ npm install passkit-generator --save